Arkased/Flip-String-Upside-Down/README.md

-# Flip-String-Upside-Down
+# Mutate-Text-Doc
-A fun little Python script which flips a string (English) upside down.
+A fun little Python script which flips a string (English) upside down and/or systematically adjusts the font size and font color of a Google Doc.

 Input: https://docs.google.com/document/d/1wLYuP8eRK0Dj6v-wp4CVCCuSJlYNVCzXoTouOC5Xw4s